-Common Types of Frauds and Scams
+Common Types of Fraud and Scams

 Scammers are constantly finding new ways to steal your money.
 You can protect yourself and your family by knowing what to look out for.
-Here are some of the most common types of frauds and scams.
+Here are some of the most common types of fraud and scams.
 Learn what to watch for and what steps to take to keep yourself, your loved ones, and your money safe.

 A charity scam is when a thief poses as a real charity or makes up the name of a charity that sounds real in order to get money from you.
 These kinds of scams often increase during the holiday season as well as around natural disasters and emergencies, such as storms, wildfires, or earthquakes.

 What to do: Look up the charity through their website or a trusted third-party source to confirm that the charity is real.
 Learn more about how to avoid a charity scam.